General Information about the Research Module

 Overview

-The research module gives medical students the opportunity to engage in independent research projects at an early stage of their studies.
-Its aim is to foster enjoyment of research while helping students develop essential skills such as networking, initiative, and creativity.
+The research module offers medical students the opportunity to work independently on research projects at an early stage, with no predetermined outcomes.
+The aim is to promote enjoyment of research and develop important skills such as networking, initiative, and creativity.

 Application